 Phosphoric acid is one of the most popular chemical compounds that have several uses in different industries and even in products that we consume.
 Here are some popular uses of H3PO4.

 One of the most common uses of phosphoric acid is in the agriculture domain.
-It is widely used in the production of fertilizer and as a flavoring agent in animal or poultry feed.
+It is widely used in the production of fertilizer and as a flavouring agent in animal or poultry feed.